Last Updated on December 8, 2022 by Lori Geurin

 Totally up to you!
 These sample intermittent fasting schedules are only for reference.
 So try a few and see what works best for your personality and lifestyle.
 This will make it sustainable as a long-term lifestyle.

 Is 12 hours between meals considered intermittent fasting?

-Yes, doing a 12-hour fast is what a lot of people call circadian rhythm fasting or the body clock diet.
-If you’ve never tried fasting before, or you’re trying to maintain (not lose) weight you may love this fasting schedule.
+Yes, doing a 12-hour fast is what many people call circadian rhythm fasting or the body clock diet.
+If you’ve never tried fasting before, or you’re trying to maintain (not lose) weight, you may love this fasting schedule.

 You may have even done a 12-hour fast before (many times!) and not realized you were doing it.
 This is what makes a circadian fast a great place to start.

 (Find out how intermittent fasting eliminated my reactive hypoglycemia symptoms for good.)